 - Commenced: Wednesday 23 June 2021

 The Open for Comment processes were voluntary opportunities for stakeholders to provide submissions for WorkCover Queensland’s consideration.
-Information collected will be used internally by WorkCover to inform future strategy and design decisions in relation to the Private Hospital Services Table of Costs.
-Stakeholder submissions will not be published publicly.
-Any personal information collected will be handled in accordance with the Information Privacy Act 2009.
+Information collected was used internally by WorkCover to inform future strategy and design decisions in relation to the Private Hospital Services Table of Costs.
+Stakeholder submissions were not and will not be published publicly.
+Any personal information collected is handled in accordance with the Information Privacy Act 2009.

 - Frequently Asked Questions (FAQs) are available for more information